 - COREVE — glass packaging

 When you register with CONAI, you register with the umbrella system.
 Your fees flow through CONAI to whichever of these consortia handles your packaging materials.
 You do not need to register separately with COMIECO or COREPLA.
-One CONAI registration covers everything.
+One CONAI registration covers all seven.

 Who Must Register